samalba/image-spider/README.md

 TODO:

-* /result GET currently returns only images from the first 5000 pages found, and does not include pagination yet.
-Using neo4j instead of postgres to store the tree would elimintate the need for pagination, although it might still be useful.
 * /result DELETE is unimplemented.
 It should require HTTP auth.
 * /status GET should support url parameter.
 * /stop POST is unimplemented.